-For more information, feel free to contact HAP Chair Neil Frank.
+For more information, feel free to contact Neil Frank (NC.firstname.lastname@example.org).

-1. To promote the keeping and propagation of aquatic plants in home aquaria
+Promote keeping, propagation of aquatic plants in home aquaria;

-2. To gather and disseminate information about cultivation, maintenance and propagation methods
+Gather and disseminate information about cultivation, maintenance, display and propagation methods

 TO GET CREDIT